 While all of that is great, PenFed’s biggest selling point is its online savings account.
 With a 0.60% APY, a $5 minimum opening deposit, and no monthly fee, this account is as good as any you can find with an online-only bank.

 5. Chase Military Banking

 Chances are you’ve heard of Chase Bank, but did you know Chase offers special perks for members of the military?
 Service members have access to the same accounts as civilians, along with a few extra benefits.

-The main draw to Chase its nationwide presence.
-With branches in 48 states, 16,000 ATMs, and some of the best rewards credit cards available, it’s hard to find a more accessible bank.
+The main draw to Chase is its nationwide presence.
+With branches in 48 states, more than 15,000 ATMs, and some of the best rewards credit cards available, it’s hard to find a more accessible bank.

 With Chase, you can count on all the benefits of a big, traditional bank, like tons of account options and plenty of support.
 But Chase has also developed an impressive online presence, so you can count on its mobile app for account maintenance and bill pay.

 The biggest downside of Chase, like most big banks, is the fees.
 The good news is that with Chase Military Banking, most of those fees are taken care of.
 You won’t pay any monthly service fees or out-of-network ATM fees, and some service members qualify for free wire transfers, too.

 Chase also has a great reputation for its consistent bank account bonuses for new members.
 For example, you can earn $100 right now with a new Chase Secure Banking account — all you have to do is set up a direct deposit and make 10 qualifying transactions, and the free cash is yours.